Simmered Kabocha Squash (Japanese Style)

 METHOD

-Place the squash skin side down in a pot large enough to hold the pieces in a single layer.
-Add enough dashi or water to just cover the squash, and place a lid from a smaller pan (1 or 2 inches smaller) on top of the Kabocha.
-Bring the liquid to a boil, then turn the heat down to a steady light simmer.
+Place the squash pieces skin-side down in a pot large enough to hold them in a single layer.
+Add enough dashi (or water) to just cover the squash.
+Place a slightly smaller lid or heatproof plate directly on top of the squash to keep it submerged during cooking.